Skip to content

 Developing for CCSync

-If you still have any queries, contact us on Github
+If you have any further questions, feel free to contact us on GitHub.

 Environment Architecture

-The diagram below is a representation of how various components are connected to enable sync on the CCSync website, and the Taskwarrior Flutter App
+The diagram below illustrates how various components are connected to enable synchronization on the CCSync website and the Taskwarrior Flutter App.

 Prerequisites